juncture-digital/essays/docs/getting-started/README.md

 .ve-media gh:juncture-digital/media/videos/Add_Header.mp4 width=80%

 The _.ve-header_ tag provides a few configuration options, including the definition of a navigation menu with an email contact form.
 That is not used in this example, but we do configure the header title/nav bar to "stick" to the top of the browser window when content is scrolled.

+### [⇧](#create-essay) Save and share essay {#save-and-share}

+.ve-media gh:juncture-digital/media/videos/Save_and_Share.mp4 right

+While creating an essay Juncture will periodically save a version of the essay with the browser.
+Because of this a user may navigate away from the Juncture Editor page or close the browser.
+Upon returning to the Juncture editor the user is able to resume editing the essay text.
+These automatic saves are only performed within the browser, the contents are not automatically saved to Github.
+Saves to Github must be explicitly performed by pressing the `save` button in the Juncture toolbar at the top right of the editor window.

+If is recommended that intermediate versions of an essay be saved to Github periodically.
+Once an essay has been completed it will need to be saved to Github to share with others.
+Again, this is accomplished by clicking the save button in the Juncture toolbar.
+Clicking the `launch` button in the toolbar will open the most recently saved version of the essay in Github in a new browser tab.
+The URL in this new tab is the stable URL for the essay and can be used by others to view the essay.